zowe/zowe-explorer-vscode/docs/README.md

 #### Adding Strings
 - First create a new key for your string.
 Existing keys follow the convention of including the functions/properties the string is nested in and a short one/two word description of the string.
 - If you want to add a new string to the package.json file, replace the string with your key wrapped around by \% __key__ \% i.e. `"This is a string" -> "%exampleProperty.exDescription%"`
-Then go to the package.nls.json file found in the root directory and include your newly created key and string inside as a json key/value pair.
+Then go to the package.nls.json file found in the root directory of the repository and include your newly created key and string inside as a json key/value pair.
 - If you want to add a new string to a typescript file, you will need to include the following library in you file (if not already included). `import * as nls from 'vscode-nls';` You will also need to include the following function
 ```
 const localize = nls.config({ messageFormat: nls.MessageFormat.file })();
 ```
-Next wrap your string with the localize function in this format `localize('key', 'string') i.e. localize('addEntry','Successfully called add entry.')` Add the key and string as a json key/value pair to the  _filename_.i18n.json file that corresponds with the file you are adding the string to.
+Next wrap your string with the localize function in this format `localize('key', 'string') i.e. localize('addEntry','Successfully called add entry.')`

-#### Removing Strings
-- When removing strings, remove the key/value pair from its corresponding .json file (either package.nls.json or _filename_.i18n.json)

-#### Changing Strings
-- When changing strings, make the same change to the key/value pair from its corresponding .json file (either package.nls.json or _filename_.i18n.json)
+After adding/updating/removing any string, run the stringUpdateScript.js.
+This will update the sample directory under the i18n folder.
+Upload these files to Zanata or email a maintainer to do so.

+Maintainers: Evann Wu (evann.wu@ibm.com), Lauren Li (lauren.li@ibm.com), Kristina Mayo (ktopchi@us.ibm.com)

+#### Adding a New Language
+Navigate to the i18n folder found in the root directory of the repository.
+Duplicate the sample folder and rename the new folder to the ISO-639-3 code for the language [found here](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Languages/List_of_ISO_639-3_language_codes_(2019)).
+If the language has been translated, go to the Zowe VS Code Extension project in Zanata, select version 0.0.1, select the translated language and for each file, press the arrow to the left of the filename and select download translated .json.
+Replace the files in the folder you created in two steps before with these newly downloaded files of the same name.
+Next, in open gulpfile.js found in the root directory of the repository.
+Add the following information: { folderName: 'ISO-639-3-Code-for-language', id: 'vscode-locale-id' } to the languages array.
+You can find the vscode locale id [here](https://code.visualstudio.com/docs/getstarted/locales).
+Make sure you have the vscode language pack of this new language installed and to see the localized result, Press F1, run the Configue Display Language command, and select the locale id of your translated language.

 ### How to Donate Translations
 1. Click [here](https://translate.zanata.org/?dswid=8786) and follow instructions under Sign Up heading to sign up to Zanata.